Srixon Z Star versus Srixon Q Star/Q Star Tour

 Does Star Mean Anything?

-This is actually an acronym.
+This is an acronym.
 It stands for “Spin, Trajectory, Acceleration, and Responsiveness.”

 What is the difference between Srixon Q Star and Q Star Tour?

-The Q Star Tour is a three-piece urethane-covered ball that attempts to fill the gap between premium balls and the mid to high handicapper balls.
+The Q Star Tour is a three-piece urethane-covered ball that attempts to fill the gap between premium balls and mid-to-high-handicapper balls.

 Is Srixon Q Star a good ball?